 This report was authored by The PEAK Coalition: UPROSE, THE POINT CDC, New York City Environmental Justice Alliance (NYC-EJA), New York Lawyers for the Public Interest (NYLPI), and Clean Energy Group (CEG).
 This collaboration brings technical, legal, public health, and planning expertise to support organizing and advocacy led by communities harmed by peaker plant emissions.

 Share this publication:

 Author(s): Clean Energy Group, NYC Environmental Justice Alliance, New York Lawyers for the Public Interest, THE POINT CDC, UPROSE

 Published By: The PEAK Coalition

-Project: Energy Storage Policy, Energy Storage and Health, Phase Out Peakers, Resilient Power Project
+Project: Energy Storage Policy, Health and Energy Security, Phase Out Peakers, Resilient Power Project

 Technologies: Energy Storage, Microgrid, Solar+Storage